kadena-marketing/doctest/docs/api/peer-to-peer/get-cut.md

 ---
-title: Cut endpoints
+title: Query the current state
 description:
-  Provides reference information for the chainweb-node /cut endpoints.
+  Use the GET /cut endpoint to return the cut height for a Chainweb node.
-id: api-cut
+id: get-cut
-sidebar_position: 4
+sidebar_position: 2
 tags: ['chainweb', 'node api', 'chainweb api', 'api reference', 'block height cut']
 ---

-# Cut endpoints
+# Query the current state

-A **cut** represents a distributed state from a chainweb node.
+In the Kadena network, a **cut height** represents the distributed state from a Chainweb node.
-It references one block header for each chain, such that those blocks are pairwise concurrent.
+Each cut height—much like a database snapshot or a block height—references one block header for each chain, compared with concurrent blocks on other chains.

-Two blocks from two different chains are said to be concurrent if either one of them is an adjacent parent (is a direct dependency) of the other or if the blocks do not depend at all on each other.
+Two blocks from two different chains are considered concurrent if either block is an adjacent parent and a direct dependency of the other or if the blocks do not depend at all on each other.

-## Query the current cut
+## Request format

-Use `GET https://{baseURL}/cut` to query a Chainweb node for the current cut.
+Use `GET https://{baseURL}/cut` to query a Chainweb node for the current cut height on all chains.

-### Query parameters
+You can specify the following optional query parameter for the request:

 | Parameter | Type | Description
 | --------- | ---- | -----------
 | maxheight | integer >= 0 | Maximum cut height of the returned cut.

-### Responses
+## Responses

 Requests to `GET https://{baseURL}/cut` return the following response code:

 - **200 OK** indicates that the request succeeded and the response body returns the blockchain state for each chain at the specified block height.

-#### Response header
+### Response header

 The response header parameters are the same for all successful and unsuccessful Chainweb node requests.